Electroweak monopoles and magnetic dumbbells in grand unified theories

-A few remarks about the Z-magnetic flux emerging from the electroweak monopole are in order here.
+A few remarks about the $Z$-magnetic flux emerging from the electroweak monopole are in order here.
 The normalized generator orthogonal to $Q$ is $\sqrt{5/8}(T^L_3/2-3Y/5)$.
-As we have shown, the Z-magnetic flux in the tube corresponds to a $2\pi$ rotation around $(5/4)(T^L_3/2-3Y/5)$.
+As we have shown, the $Z$-magnetic flux in the tube corresponds to a $2\pi$ rotation around $(5/4)(T^L_3/2-3Y/5)$.
 Consequently, this flux is $(2\pi/g)\sqrt{5/2}$, where $g$ is the $SU(5)$ gauge coupling which, in the $SU(5)$ limit, coincides with the $SU(2)_L$ gauge coupling $g=e/\sqrt{3/8}$.
-The magnetic flux along the Z-tube therefore takes the form $(4\pi/e)\sqrt{3/8} \sqrt{5/8}$.
-For completeness, we should note that the expressions above for the Coulomb and Z-magnetic fluxes of the electroweak monopole coincide, respectively, with the values $4\pi\sin^2 \theta_W/e$ and $4\pi\sin\theta_W\cos\theta_W/e$ found by Nambu \cite{Nambu} by recalling the $SU(5)$ prediction $\sin^2\theta_W= 3/8$, where $\theta_W$ in the Weinberg angle.
-Combining appropriately these two fluxes, one obtains the total $SU(2)_L$ magnetic charge $4\pi/g$ of the electroweak monopole.
+The magnetic flux along the $Z$ tube therefore takes the form $(4\pi/e)\sqrt{3/8} \sqrt{5/8}$.
+For completeness, we should note that the expressions above for the Coulomb and $Z$-magnetic fluxes of the electroweak monopole coincide, respectively, with the values $4\pi\sin^2\theta_W/e$ and $4\pi\sin\theta_W\cos\theta_W/e$ found by Nambu \cite{Nambu} by recalling the $SU(5)$ prediction $\sin^2\theta_W=3/8$, where $\theta_W$ is the electroweak angle.
+Combining appropriately these two fluxes, one obtains the total $SU(2)_L$ magnetic charge $4\pi/g$ of the electroweak monopole, in full agreement with the results found by Nambu \cite{Nambu} and Vachaspati \cite{vacha}.